stimulusreflex/cable_ready/docs/guide/broadcasting-to-resources.md

 ### A brief refresher on why SPAs are even a thing, and not just the punch-line to a cautionary tale

-React was created to address the technical challenges involved in the syncronization of notifications, likes and comments on different parts of a user's page, _in real-time_.
+React was created to address the technical challenges involved in the synchronization of notifications, likes and comments on different parts of a user's page, _in real-time_.

-When you scroll through your unique newsfeed, everything you see on your screen \(or within a few dozen pixels of being on your screen\) is a carefully orchestrated close-up magic trick.
+When you scroll through your unique newsfeed, everything you see on your screen (or within a few dozen pixels of being on your screen) is a carefully orchestrated close-up magic trick.
 Our brains are fooled into perceiving that newsfeed as one long, living document.

 What's _really_ happening is that each item on your feed has been pre-cached, with a minimum viable DOM structure and just enough meta-data to allow it to subscribe itself to a firehose of scoped updates pertaining to that item.
 If the item is scrolled off the page far enough or the tab is inactive for more than a minute or three, the subscription is discarded and the item purges itself from the DOM.